 Philippine Seven Corporation (PSC or the Company) operates the largest convenience store network in the country.
 It acquired from 7-Eleven Inc. of Dallas, Texas the license to operate 7-Eleven stores in the Philippines on December 13, 1982.
 Operations commenced with the opening of its first store on February 29, 1984 at the corner of Kamias Road and EDSA Quezon City, Metro Manila.
 Considering the country's economic condition in the early 80's, the Company grew steadily in the first few years of its existence.
-In 1993, PSC, encouraged by the resurgent national economy, stepped up its rate of expansion.
+In 1993, PSC, encouraged by the resilient economy, stepped up its rate of expansion.

-As of December 31, 2008, our retail chain has grown to 368 stores.
-We are sustained by a manpower complement of 1,048 employees engaged in store operations and in various support service units.
-Despite the growing competition in the C-store (Convenience Store) business, we maintain our leadership in the industry.
+As of December 31, 2008, it's retail chain has grown to 368 stores.
+The company is sustained by a manpower complement of 1,048 employees engaged in store operations and in various support service units.
+Despite the growing competition in the C-store (Convenience Store) business, PSC maintains leadership in the industry.

-7-Eleven derives its revenues principally from retail sales of merchandise, commissions, rental and franchising activities.
+7-Eleven derives its revenues principally from retail sales of it's merchandise, commissions, rental and franchising activities.
 Our primary expenses consist of cost of goods, general and administrative expenses, interest expense and income taxes.

-We seek to meet the needs of our customers and maintain a leadership position in the C-store industry by taking advantage of economies of scale, technology, people and a widely recognized brand.
+PSC seeks to meet the needs of our customers and maintain a leadership position in the C-store industry by taking advantage of economies of scale, technology, people and a widely recognized brand.
+It's vision is to be the best retailer of convenience in emerging markets.